The Ultimate Guide to Iceland's Diamond Circle

 Dimmuborgir, otherwise known as ‘The Dark Fortress’ is another fantastical site close to Lake Mývatn.
 Its characteristic dark pillars and gnarled rock formations are a result of the 2300-year-old historic eruptions, where the lava flow poured across the water body, thus quickening the cooling process.

 Dimmuborgir is now a popular filming location.
-Viewers of HBO’s fantasy show Game of Thrones might recognise it from Season 3 as the location of Mance Rayder's wildling camp.
+Viewers of HBO’s fantasy show Game of Thrones might recognize it from Season 3 as the location of Mance Rayder's wildling camp.

-However, Icelanders recognise the location more from folklore.
+However, Icelanders recognize the location more from folklore.
 Legend dictates that Dimmuborgir is home to the half-troll, half-ogre Grýla and her yielding, malleable husband, Leppalúði, the parents of Iceland’s thirteen Christmas Yule Lads.

-During the season, these mischievous trolls come out one by one each night to terrorise or reward the local children in various ways.
+During the season, these mischievous trolls come out one by one each night to terrorize or reward the local children in various ways.

-For instance, one yule lad named Giljagaur (Gully Gawk) is renown for stealing milk from the cowshed, another named Skyrgámur (Skyr-Gobbler) likes to steal the household’s favourite Icelandic yoghurt-like product, and another named Stúfur (Stubby) enjoys eating the leftover crusts on dirty cooking pots.
+For instance, one yule lad named Giljagaur (Gully Gawk) is renowned for stealing milk from the cowshed, another named Skyrgámur (Skyr-Gobbler) likes to steal the household’s favorite Icelandic yogurt-like product, and another named Stúfur (Stubby) enjoys eating the leftover crusts on dirty cooking pots.

 Skutustadagigar Pseudocraters